DKFZ-ODCF/nf-bam2fastq/README.md

   * `outputPerReadGroup`: Whether reads from different read-groups should be written to different files.
 Default: true.
 Writing read groups into separate files reduces the time needed for sorting.
   Default: `true`.
   * Trading memory vs. IO
     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
-Default: 100 MB.
+Default: "1 GB".
     * `sortThreads`: Number of threads used for sorting.
 Default: 4.
     * `compressIntermediateFastqs`: Whether to compress FASTQs produced by `bamtofastq` when doing subsequent sorting.
 Default: true.
 This is only relevant if `sortFastq=true`.
     * `compressorThreads`: The compressor (pigz) can use multiple threads for compression.
 Default: 4

 ### Output

 In the `outputDir` the workflow creates a sub-directory for each input BAM file.
-These are named like the BAM with one of the suffixes `_fastqs` of `_sorted_fastqs` added, dependent on the value for `sortFastqs` you selected.
+These are named like the BAM with one of the suffixes `_fastqs` or `_sorted_fastqs` added, dependent on the value for `sortFastqs` you selected.
 Each of these directories contains a set of FASTQ files, whose names follow the pattern

 ```
 ${readGroupName}_${readType}.fastq.gz
 ```

-The read-group name is the name of the "@RG" attribute the read in the file was found to be connected to.
-For reads in your BAM that don't have a read-group assigned the default read-group name "default" is used.
-Consequently, your files should not contain a read-group "default".
+The read-group name is the name of the "@RG" attribute the reads in the file wer found to be connected to.
+For reads in your BAM that don't have a read-group assigned the "default" read-group is used.
+Consequently, your BAMs should not contain a read-group "default"!
 The read-type is one of the following:

   * R1, R2: paired-reads 1 or 2
   * U1, U2: orphaned reads, i.e. first or second reads marked as paired but with a missing mate.